365lyf/DataverseSQLQueries/README.md

 # DataverseSQLQueries

-Useful SQL Queries for Dataverse
+Useful SQL Queries for usage in Dataverse for your Dynamics 365 / Power App projects.

+They may be used in conjunction with SQL 4 CDS in XrmToolBox.

+Please do feel free to contribute.